Frequently Asked Questions

 How do I qualify for a leak adjustment?

-Once the District office has received the request form, our field staff will verify that work has been completed and the service line is no longer leaking.
+Once the District office has received the request form, our field staff will verify that work has been completed and is no longer leaking.
+There is a $50 charge for this inspection.
+If multiple inspections of the leak repair are required, additional inspection fees will be charged.

 How is a leak adjustment calculated?